-- 1. The parentUpon the request of the parent or a staff member, a qualified staff member will be provided provide the parent with analysis and interpretation by qualified staff of all information in the cumulative folder and supplementary records.
-This action may be initiated by the parent or a staff member.
-The review will occur within five school business days after the district receives a request is received unless a written explanation for the failure to do so is supplied by the custodian of records.
-In no case will the review occur later than 45 days after the parent makes the request is made. - Inspection and review will be conducted during normal working hours, unless the custodian (teacher, counselor, nurse, psychologist, principal) consents to other arrangements.
+a) Upon the request of the parent or a staff member, a qualified staff member will provide the parent with analysis and interpretation of all information in the cumulative folder and supplementary records.
+The review will occur within five school business days after the district receives a request unless a written explanation for the failure to do so is supplied by the custodian of records.
+In no case will the review occur later than 45 days after the parent makes the request.

+b) Inspection and review will be conducted during normal working hours, unless the custodian (teacher, counselor, nurse, psychologist, principal) consents to other arrangements.
 Custodians will provide assistance in the interpretation and analysis of student records as needed.
 Although records must remain within district control, they may be copied or reproduced by or for the parent or eligible student at their own expense.

-A. The Student
+2. The Student

-Information Upon the request of the student, a qualified staff member will interpret information from the cumulative folder will be interpreted to the student upon his/her request.

-Information.
-The qualified staff member will interpret information contained in supplementary records will be interpreted to the student upon his/her request and with the consent of the parent.
+Upon the request of the student, a qualified staff member will interpret information from the cumulative folder to the student.
+The qualified staff member will interpret information contained in supplementary records to the student upon his/her request and with the consent of the parent.
 The adult student may inspect his/her cumulative folder and supplementary records.
 The right of access granted the parent or adult student includes the right to be provided a list of the types of student-related education records maintained by the school and the district.
-The parent and adult student will have the right to inspect or to be informed of the content of any record containing personally identifiable information regarding more than one student, provided that the right to access will apply only to that portion of the record or document which that relates to the student.
+The parent and adult student will have the right to inspect or to be informed of the content of any record containing personally identifiable information regarding more than one student, provided that the right to access will apply only to that portion of the record or document that relates to the student.
 Upon graduation from high school, a student may request to receive a final transcript in addition to the diploma.

-Parents and adult students will be notified annually of their right to inspect and review the records of their children and their other rights under the Family Education Rights and Privacy Act through the following notice.

-2---: (describe your notice here - Web site, school calendar, etc.)
+Parents and adult students will be notified annually of their right to inspect and review the records of their children and their other rights under the Family Education Rights and Privacy Act through the following notice: (describe your notice here - Web site, school calendar, etc.)